frontenddogma/web-development-glossary/manuscript/intro.md

 @@

+The Glossary presents important, useful, historic, and other terms and abbreviation considered or hoped or guessed relevant for web—and perhaps also software developers.

 The idea is that, while not telling a story, the book can indeed be read to get a solid overview over main web development (and even software development) terms and concepts.
 The Glossary covers some basics.

 The Glossary is not perfect.
 Please help!